mwaylabs/flutter-apns/README.md

 # apns

+⛔️ DEPRECATED ⛔️

+This package is not longer maintained.
+Please write message or GitHub issue if you want to take it over and end deprecated state.

 Plugin to implement APNS push notifications on iOS and Firebase on Android.
-This package is no longer maintained.
-Please write message if you want to take it over and end discontinued state.

 ## Why this plugin was made?